-Under the guidelines set by National Office, Zone VP and /or State Director, an equitable system of classifying teams and controlling team rosters will be instituted.
-Teams will be classified Elite, Gold, Silver, Bronze, Competitive, Recreational or Upper and Lower depending on the overall strength of the team offensively and defensively.
+Under the guidelines set by President/CEO, Zone VP and /or State Director, an equitable system of classifying teams and controlling team rosters will be instituted.
+Teams will be classified Platinum, Elite, Gold, Silver, Bronze, Open, Competitive, Recreational or Upper and Lower depending on the overall strength of the team offensively and defensively.
 Teams are not to be classified strictly on the number of home run hitters or the number of home runs produced.
 Programs utilizing the player point system will be classified based on the team classification totals.
-The player point system is a guideline and a State Director and/or Zone VP can re-classify a player or team at ANY time.
+The player point system is a guideline and a State Director, Zone VP and President/CEO can re-classify a player or team at ANY time.

 A player may not participate in a sanctioned NSA Tournament with more than one team in a program (Men's, Women's, Coed etc...) during the same tournament, on same weekend.
+(Masters 40+ and Seniors 50+, 55+, 60+, 65+, 70+ are considered different tournaments on same weekend)